polyaxon/polyaxon/docs/references/polyaxon-tracking-api/in-cluster-experiments.md

 ## Hyperparams

-Since hyperparams are defined in the `declarations` section of the Polyaxonfile, you generally don't need to set them manually.
+Since hyperparams are defined in the `params` section of the Polyaxonfile, you generally don't need to set them manually.
 But you can always add or reset these params once your code starts running:

 please refer to the reference [log_params](/references/polyaxon-tracking-api/experiments/#log_params).

 You can also get the hyperparams that the experiment has:

- * `experiment.get_declarations`: Returns all the experiment declarations based on both, this value is also exposed as an env var `POLYAXON_DECLARATIONS`.
+ * `experiment.get_params`: Returns all the experiment params based on both, this value is also exposed as an env var `POLYAXON_PARAMS`.

+    * inputs section
-    * declarations section
+    * params section
     * matrix section

 ## Metrics